Israel Independence Day: Celebrating Yom HaAtzmaut

 IDF soldiers lined up during Israel's Memorial Day.

-For 24 hours, all places of public entertainment, such as movie theaters, restaurants, and pubs, are closed.
+For 24 hours, all places of public entertainment—places like movie theaters and restaurants—are closed.
 The most noticeable feature of the day is a siren which is sounded twice throughout the country, during which the entire country comes to a standstill for a two-minute moment of silence.
-The first siren is sounded at the beginning of Yom Hazikaron, which begins at sunset on April 14, and the second at 11 a.m. before the public recitation of prayers in the military cemeteries.
+The first siren is sounded at the beginning of Yom HaZikaron, which begins at sunset on April 14, and the second at 11 a.m. before the public recitation of prayers in the military cemeteries.

 A Very Personal Day